elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ---

-### What is the difference between module and inline asynchronous scripts?
+### What is the difference between inline asynchronous scripts and a module?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> For non-module scripts, the async attribute only works on external scripts.
-Async scripts run immediately when ready, independently of other scripts or the HTML document.
+Async scripts run immediately, independently of other scripts or the HTML document.
 For module scripts, it works on inline scripts as well.
-That is good for functionality that does not depend on anything, like counters, ads, document-level event listeners.
+That is good for functionality that does not depend on counters, ads, or document-level event listeners.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />